gmh5225/IAT-import-hoodini/README.md

 # Project Usage
 Usage of this project is very simple.
-Simply include "import-hoodini.hpp" and pick one of the following setups:
+Simply include "import-hoodini.hpp" and call one of the following setups in your entrypoint.

 A generic project may do the following which will simply protect ALL imported routines:
 ```